 Contrary to popular myth, SUPs are NOT all whittled by Laird Hamilton and some elves at the North Pole of Maui.
-The first modern-era SUP-specific boards were designed and built in Makaha, Hawaii by shaper Dave Parmenter and Hawaiian waterman Brian Keaulana.
-A veteran surfer/shaper and former ASP tour professional, Parmenter continues to design and shape all C4 Waterman’s stand-up surf, race, and paddleboards.
+The first modern-era SUP-specific boards were designed and built in Makaha, Hawaii under the oversight of Hawaiian waterman Brian Keaulana.

 New designs stem from experimental prototypes which are hand-shaped and glassed in Hawaii, then ridden and evaluated by the C4 team in every type of surf from tiny Waikiki rollers to grinding 15-foot surf at Makaha Point.
-When a new design has been thoroughly ‘flight tested’ by the team, Parmenter then shapes a mold plug containing any refinements or improvements suggested by the C4 team.
+When a new design has been thoroughly ‘flight tested’ by the team, the shape is translated to a mold plug containing any refinements or improvements suggested by the C4 team.
 This plug is meticulously glassed and sent to the C4 factory, where it enters into molding in the FeatherCore Composite technique.
-A first run of sample boards are produced, and Parmenter and the C4 team test-ride them in order to ensure all the fin settings, glass schedules, and rail edges are faithful to the original prototype(s).
+A first run of sample boards are produced, and the C4 team test-ride them in order to ensure all the fin settings, glass schedules, and rail edges are faithful to the original prototype(s).

 How are C4 Waterman boards built?